-This page houses digital images and photos of Society events through the years, e.g, the Annual Dinner, Members Meetings, Guest Lecturers and other events.
-Check back often.
-If you have digital images to contribute, please email Dr. Charles J. DiComo at firstname.lastname@example.org.
+This page contains images of Society events throughout the years, e.g, Holiday Dinner, Club Meetings, Guest Lecturers, Picnics and other events.
+If you have images to share, please contact Dr. Charles J. DiComo at email@example.com.

 2019-05 Rick Barrett speaking on his book “Buffalo Cinderellas“